5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/Install_Intel_PCM.md

 	```
 	rm /usr/local/sbin/*`
 	```
-	Enter "y" to delete the following entries:
+	Enter "y" to delete the following entries (one by one):

 	```
 	override rwxr-xr-x root/admin for /usr/local/sbin/pcm? y